Azure/Medical-Claims-Processing-Hackathon/05-challenge05.md

 # Challenge 5: Domo Arigato, AI Roboto

 In the previous challenge, you got a taste for how AI can be used to provide guidance to the adjudicator.
-In this challenge, you will take it one step further by creating a SemanticFunction to automatically review, approve, deny or forward the claim to a manager, replacing the hardcoded rule logic currently used by the solution.
+In this challenge, you will take it one step further by creating a SemanticFunction to automatically review, approve, deny, or forward the claim to a manager, replacing the hardcoded rule logic currently used by the solution.

 ## Challenge